mojodna/tessera/README.md

 * `invalidFormat` - the requested format did not match what the tilelive source provides
 * `invalidZoom` - the requested zoom is outside the available range
-* `invalidBounds` - the requested coordinates are outside the available bounds
+* `invalidCoordinates` - the requested coordinates are outside the available bounds

 CORS and `X-Response-Time` can be disabled per-style: